jeremiahseun/GreenVoice/README.md

 ## 🤝 Contributing

-We do not welcome contributions to GreenVoice for now.
+We do not welcome contributions to GreenVoice at this time.

 ## 📜 License